BC-MAY-21-ROR/proyecto-proy-t03/README.md

 Let Me Help You

 ## Problematica que atiende
+According to a study carried out by the OMS, 93% of the countries in the world has been disturbances in essential mental health services, even paralyzing them.
+This study covers 130 countries of which 70% have adopted telemedicine and teletherapy as a solution to the problem.

+## Propuesta de solución
 In order to help people to have a first approach with a professional about mental health, a platform will be created where they can have access to a catalog of specialists, this through a chat or video call.

-## Propuesta de solución
 Online psychology platform.
 For patients seeking psychological care and therapy.
 For psychologists, a management tool for your consulting.

 ## Definición de requerimientos del MVP